The Knowledge Project with Shane Parrish Podcast

 Keywords

-Shopify: Sign up for your one-dollar-per-month trial period at shopify.com/shane.
-All lowercase.
+SHOPIFY: Upgrade your business and get the same checkout I use.
+Sign up for your one-dollar-per-month trial period at shopify.com/knowledgeproject

 Newsletter - The Brain Food newsletter delivers actionable insights and thoughtful ideas every Sunday.
 It takes 5 minutes to read, and it’s completely free.
 Learn more and sign up at fs.blog/newsletter